 - Acting like your friend.
 Employees of disability insurance companies often try to act like your friend or partner in the process, when they are actually channeling your disability claim towards denial or termination of benefits.
 Often, claims managers will call an insured for a friendly chat, all the while peppering the insured with seemingly innocuous questions meant to provide evidence for claim denial.
 Policyholders should understand the questions being asked, and not get distracted by the congeniality of the caller.

 - Sending “field investigators” to talk about your claim.
 Another common practice in the disability insurance industry is to schedule an in-person interview in the claimant’s home with a “field investigator.”
 These interviewers will spend hours asking about your symptoms and activities in excruciating detail, taking copious notes and even asking to photograph you.
 What they may not make clear is that the field investigator has no authority over the disposition of your claim.
 Rather, he or she is a private investigator hired by your insurance company to gather evidence against your claim and provide a starting point for surveillance.

-The best way to make sure that these claims management practices aren’t used to take advantage of you when making a claim for disability benefits is to enlist an attorney who knows the tactics used and how to guard against them.
+The best way to make sure that these claims management practices aren’t used to take advantage of you when making a claim for disability benefits is to enlist a disability insurance attorney who knows the tactics used and how to guard against them.
 Nevertheless, every insured should understand their insurance company’s approach to claims management and be cautious in their interactions with claims management personnel.

-If you are a doctor, dentist, or other professional considering filing a disability insurance claim, there are some key documents you should collect and keep in order to properly understand and document your claim, including:
+If you are a doctor, dentist, or other professional considering filing a long-term disability claim, there are some key disability insurance documents to collect and keep in order to properly understand and document your claim, including: